NVIDIA/DL4AGX/AV-Solutions/README.md

 [MTMI-Inference](./mtmi/) is to demostrate the deployment of a multi-task network on NVIDIA Drive Orin platform.

 ## StreamPETR-TensorRT
-StreamPETR-TensorRT (coming soon) is a sample application to demostrate the deployment of [StreamPETR](https://github.com/exiawsh/StreamPETR/tree/main) on NVIDIA Drive Orin platform.
+StreamPETR-TensorRT (coming soon) is a sample application to demostrate the deployment of [StreamPETR](https://github.com/exiawsh/StreamPETR/tree/main) on NVIDIA Drive Orin platform using TensorRT.